Social Studies 8

 Students will begin by exploring Native Americans before the arrival of western explorers.
 We will explore the process of colonization before turning to learn about the American Revolution.
-A special focus of eighth grade social studies, during this election year, will be understanding the foundations of our government, especially the U.S. Constitution, the Bill of Rights, and our two party system.
+A special focus of eighth grade social studies will be understanding the foundations of our government, especially the U.S. Constitution, the Bill of Rights, and our two party system.
 Later topics include Andrew Jackson and the Indian Removal, the Seneca Falls Convention, technological development, Westward Expansion, Antebellum America, the Mexican War, the Civil War, Reconstruction, immigration, imperialism, WWI, The Great Depression, WWII, the Cold War, the Vietnam War, conflict and war in the Middle East, and the New Economy.
 Global issues will be connected to all our units.

 50% -Assessment – assessments are both formative and summative and measure students’ mastery of standards.
 At KCS, assessments include tests and quizzes as well as projects and

 25% -Homework and Classwork – all homework must be completed.
 Anytime a student has not completed an assignment they will be required to complete an, “Incomplete or Missing Assignment Form.”
 In this form, students will explain why the assignment is not done and set a new completion date.
 Teachers may reduce grades on late homework.
 However, a grade of zero will never be given on a homework assignment that demonstrates